-Buying a used car can be a smart and cost-effective choice—especially if you’re shopping in a competitive market like Fort Worth, TX.
+Buying a used car can be a smart and cost-effective choice—especially if you’re shopping in a competitive market.
 Whether you’re a student, a first-time buyer, or simply someone trying to save money, getting a good deal on a used car takes planning, research, and some negotiation skills.
-In this guide, we’ll break down everything you need to know about how to get a good deal on a used car in Fort Worth, TX, from where to shop to what red flags to look out for.
+In this guide, we’ll break down everything you need to know about how to get a good deal on a used car. from where to shop to what red flags to look out for.

 1. Know What You Need